seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 }
 /*- endfilter --*/
 ```

-Once you have made your change, use Terminal B to rebuild the project:
+Once you have made your change, use Terminal B to rebuild the project.

-*Hint:* Remember to exit the QEMU siumator before rerunning the project with `ctrl-A,x`. *And* exit the container using `ctrl-D`
+*Hint:* Remember to exit the QEMU siumator before rerunning the project with `ctrl-A,x`.

 Then rebuild using ninja and run the simulator again:
 /*? macros.ninja_block() ?*/
 Then run the simulator again: